groq/groqflow/proof_points/natural_language_processing/bert/README.md

 The BERT-base proof point also uses a pre-trained model that is fine-tuned on the SST dataset for Sentiment Classification.
 [Huggingface](https://huggingface.co/howey/bert-base-uncased-sst2) provides the BERT-base model.

+The Bert-quantize proof point performs post training quantization on the BERT-base model specified above.
+1000 data samples from the SST Sentiment Classification dataset are chosen at random to determine the quantization parameters.

 ## Prerequisites

 - Ensure you've completed the install prerequisites: